ashleshasarnot04/Hospital-patient-queue/README.md

 # Hospital-patient-queue
-🔹 Project Overview
+ Project Overview

-This is a queue management system for a hospital.
+This is a hospital queue management system.
 Patients can be either:

-Emergency/Critical → handled first using a Priority Queue.
+Emergency/Critical → treated first using a Priority Queue.

-Regular/Normal → handled in FCFS (First Come First Serve) order with a normal queue.
+Regular/Normal → treated in FCFS (First Come First Serve) order with a normal queue.

 The system will:

 Add patients with details (ID, name, severity, estimated treatment time).

-Always serve emergency patients first.
+Always treat emergency patients first.

-Calculate and display estimated wait time for any patient.
+Calculate and show estimated wait time for any patient.

 Show current queue status.

-🔹 Features in Detail
+ Features in Detail
 1. Patient Data Structure

-Each patient has:
+Every patient has:

 Patient ID

 Name

-Severity (critical or regular)
+Severity (serious or normal)

-Estimated treatment time (e.g., 15 mins)
+Estimated treatment time (e.g., 15 minutes)

-Arrival order (for fairness in regular queue)
+Arrival order (for fairness in normal queue)

-2. Priority Queue for Emergency Cases
+2. Emergency Queue for Critical Cases

-Critical patients go into a max-priority queue (priority = severity level, higher = more urgent).
+Critical patients enter a max-priority queue (priority = severity level, higher = more critical).

-Ensures life-threatening cases are handled first.
+Guarantees life-threatening cases to be treated first.

-3. Normal Queue for Regular Patients
+3. Normal Queue for Normal Patients

-Implemented as a simple FIFO queue.
+Executed as a basic FIFO queue.

-Patients are served in order of arrival.
+Patients are treated according to the order of arrival.

 4. Estimated Wait Time

-For emergency patients → wait time = sum of treatment times of emergency patients ahead in priority order.
+For emergency patients → wait time = total of treatment times of emergency patients in priority order.

 For regular patients → wait time =
-(all emergency patients’ treatment time) + (treatment time of regular patients before them).
+(total of all emergency patients' treatment time) + (treatment time of all regular patients in front of them).

 5. Operations

 Add new patient (emergency/regular).

-Serve next patient (based on queue rules).
+Serve next patient (according to queue rules).

-Show estimated wait time of a patient.
+Display estimated wait time of a patient.

 Display all patients in both queues.

-🔹 How to Run
+ How to Run

-Compile the C++ program:
+Build the C++ program:
 g++ hospital_queue.cpp -o hospital_queue